The 5 Best Mobile Credit Card Readers for Your Small Business in 2020

-If your business does a large number of transactions—about 1,000 or more per month—you should consider this option.
-Fattmerchant offers an enticing monthly subscription service for businesses that don’t charge transaction percentages above the standard merchant fees.
+If your business does a large number of transactions—about 1,000 or more per month—Fattmerchant offers an enticing monthly subscription service that doesn’t charge transaction percentages above the standard merchant fees.

 The standard $99 no-contract subscription gets you an EMV-ready mobile card reader, access to its virtual mPOS software, and integration with major POS merchant terminals.
 Each transaction costs you only what cardholders’ banks charge for interchange fees plus $0.08—that’s it.

 Fattmerchant provides free 24/7 technical support, analytics, and tools.
 Long-term customers are eligible for next-day bank account funding.
 But it’s probably not a great option for smaller businesses with low-volume transactions.
 In addition, the mobile card reader currently works with only iOS mobile devices, and Fattmerchant doesn’t currently offer a solution for contactless payments.